Norman2115/stake-and-snake/README.md

 "2025 is a snake year!"

+Oh, the Nokia 3310 OG Snake game?
+Yep, that’s how we got here.
+We aim to solve the problem where many Web3 games are overly focused on blockchain incentives and have complex UIs.
+As a newcomer myself, it can be quite difficult for us who are just trying to explore around.
+Our focus is on making the experience simple, fun, and user-friendly at a glance.

 ## Scroll (Scroll Sepolia)
 * SnakeFactory
   * Factory contract that deploys contracts to manage Lobby and Tournament Games (Verified).